alexjorgef/diatestsuite/README.md

 Cover the development of a test-space environment with DIA's platform.
-[Wiki](https://github.com/alexjorgef/diatestsuite/wiki) contains proposal documents.
+[Wiki](https://github.com/alexjorgef/diatestsuite/wiki) contains notes for documentation.

 Minimum hardware recommended: